blackwiz4rd/Vodafone-WiFi-AutoLogin/README.md

 -----------
 Please, before using modify `input.txt`

- custom_ssid should be used only if you are connecting to a Vodafone-WiFi extender, ohterwise leave BLANK
+ custom_ssid should be used only if you are connecting to a Vodafone-WiFi extender, ohterwise leave empty/default

 1. `input.txt` Example n.1 (NO EXTENDER, if you are connecting to Vodafone-WiFi directly):
 ```
 mario
 rossi
 ```